 King Cake Martini

 Quick tips and tricks for the best King Cake Martinis

-- Serve it with your favorite dessert, whether that’s a classic king cake or even king cake ice cream.
+• Serve this cocktail recipe with your favorite dessert, whether that’s a classic king cake or even king cake ice cream.

 And if you’re interested in one of these?
-Well, here’s how you can make it:
+Scroll on down to learn how to make one.

+King Cake Martini